- Electronic Information Resources Acceptable Use Policy

 Acceptable Use Policy

-The West Haven Public Library provides access to a variety of electronic resources.
-These include CD-ROM products, locally mounted databases, and access to inter-networked databases.
+The West Haven Public Library provides access to a variety of electronic resources and online databases.
 In order to encourage the responsible use of these resources by our customers, the library has established the following definitions, guidelines, and policies.

 External Networks and the Internet

 The West Haven Public Library provides free, limited access to resources available on the Internet.
-This service is available to all users of the West Haven Public Library .
+This service is available to all users of the West Haven Public Library.
 The library is not and does not intend to be a full-service Internet provider.
-Some Internet services will not be provided through the library’s connections.
-Services which may not be available on all library Internet connections include newsgroups, chat, telnet, FTP (file transfer protocol), and personal electronic mail accounts.
-Customers and staff who use the library’s Internet connection to access other computer systems are subject to the policies and procedures established by the administrators of those systems as well as those of the West Haven Public Library .
+Some Internet services may not be provided through the library’s connections.
+Services which may not be available on all library Internet connections include newsgroups, chat, telnet, and FTP (file transfer protocol).
+Customers and staff who use the library’s Internet connection to access other computer systems are subject to the policies and procedures established by the administrators of those systems as well as those of the West Haven Public Library.

 The library takes precautions to protect its system and equipment from viruses.
 However, users of any publicly accessible systems and equipment should be aware of the potential for transmission of computer viruses.
 Downloading is generally not available from these machines.
 If available, downloading is done at your own risk.
 The library is not responsible for any computer viruses transmitted to customers’ computers.